Surface metrology: Overview

 The earliest ways of surface measurement relied on subjective tactile and visual inspection via fingernail and eye respectively.
-The quantitative way of measuring surfaces were based off of this rough concept.
+The quantitative way of measuring surfaces were based on this rough concept.
 This created two main branches of instrumentation that follow the contact and optical form coming from these rudimentary techniques.
 Contact techniques use physical probes to map the surface topography and optical methods employ light based systems to characterize surface features and geometry.

 The most common method is to use a diamond stylus profilometer.
 The stylus is run perpendicular to the lay of the surface.
 The probe usually traces along a straight line on a flat surface or in a circular arc around a cylindrical surface.
 The length of the path that it traces is called the measurement length.
 The wavelength of the lowest frequency filter that will be used to analyze the data is usually defined as the sampling length.
 Most standards recommend that the measurement length should be at least seven times longer than the sampling length, and according to the Nyquist–Shannon sampling theorem it should be at least two times longer than the wavelength of interesting features.
 The assessment length or evaluation length is the length of data that will be used for analysis.
 Commonly one sampling length is discarded from each end of the measurement length.
 3D measurements can be made with a profilometer by scanning over a 2D area on the surface.